Hetty97/Nyse-Airline-airfreight-logistic-revenue-dataanalytics/README.md

-# Nyse-Airline-airfreight-logistic-revenue-dataanalytics
+# Business analytics
-This data shows how the revenue of  airlines, airfreight and logistics compare.
+This data shows the relevant projects worked on.